By Nancy Rausman,

 Dec.
 16, 2015

-Even though Facebook currently has 1.49 billion monthly active users, this alone doesn’t mean that it is an effective place to engage your audience.
+Even though Facebook currently has billions of monthly active users, this alone doesn’t mean that it is an effective place to engage your audience.
 Like so many businesses out there, we’ve been investing time, money and resources into Facebook marketing for our clients for years.
 We have a team of experts dedicated to knowing how optometrists can get likes and engagement on their Facebook Pages, but there seems to be something missing:results.
 We’re measuring, but we aren’t finding web site traffic or foot traffic as a result of this engagement.

 And it seems we are onto something.
 In a survey conducted last April by Manta, which asked small business owners for insights on their social media return on investment (ROI), 59 percent reported that they did not see ROI from their social media activities.
 Similarly, in its 2015 Social Media Marketing Industry Report, Social Media Examiner found that only 45 percent of marketers interviewed reported that their Facebook marketing is effective.